-Cano didate: Depa artment: Prop osed for promotion to: Depa Phor ne number and email address: All materials must be provided electronically A COMPLETE PROMOTION PACKET CONTAINS: Nomination letter by the chair, addressed to Dean Gerson If interested in promotion in the candidate's secondary department, nomination letter(s) from chair(s) of department(s) where the candidate holds secondary appointment(s), hospital division chief (must include the DCAPT vote in the letter) Signed and dated report from the department, MetroHealth, or CCLCM promotions committee that lists the numeric vote.
+Cand idate: Depa rtment: Prop osed for promotion to: Depa rtment contact name: Phon e number and email address: All materials must be provided electronically A COMPLETE PROMOTION PACKET CONTAINS: Nomination letter by the chair, addressed to Dean Gerson If interested in promotion in the candidate's secondary department, nomination letter(s) from chair(s) of department(s) where the candidate holds secondary appointment(s), hospital division chief (must include the DCAPT vote in the letter) Signed and dated report from the department, MetroHealth, or CCLCM promotions committee that lists the numeric vote.
 Report separate votes on nominations for promotion and for tenure Curriculum vitae, including bibliography and listing of past and present research support.
 The CV must be dated and must accurately show dates of faculty appointments.
 Professional self-description, maximum length three pages; may be affixed to the CV.
-Covid-19 Impact Statement (OPTIONAL) Diversity, Equity, and Inclusiveness Statement (OPTIONAL) Teaching Portfolio (required if candidate is in non-tenure track with greatest strength in teaching) Teaching evaluations from the previous three years collected by the department; evaluations should refer only to the candidate with rating of or reference to others obliterated Summary of the course evaluations prepared by the department chair, curriculum director or other appropriate person - The summary may include information regarding the type of learner, details regarding the teaching setting, and how these evaluations compare to other faculty in the department.
+Teaching Portfolio (required if candidate is in non-tenure track with greatest strength in teaching) Teaching evaluations from the previous three years collected by the department; evaluations should refer only to the candidate with rating of or reference to others obliterated Summary of the course evaluations prepared by the department chair, curriculum director or other appropriate person - The summary may include information regarding the type of learner, details regarding the teaching setting, and how these evaluations compare to other faculty in the department.
 This summary is generally between a paragraph to one page.
 Candidate's key reprints, a maximum of FIVE reprints (Preferably from the time since last CWRU appointment/promotion) Referee lists with complete and accurate email addresses.
 (Please use excel template) • (9) External referees - selected by department chair including CVs/Biosketches • (9) External referees - selected by the candidate including CVs/Biosketches

-CWRU School of Medicine Promotion and Tenure Guidelines 2024-2025
+CWRU School of Medicine Promotion and Tenure Guidelines 2025-2026